 Is Donald Trump Dead Or Impeached On ‘Last Man On Earth?’
-[SPOILERS]
+[Spoilers]

-When watching the new, or a political talk show, you imagine that there will be some talk of Trump, or other political figures, but generally, when watching a sitcom, it’s rare to hear a sitting president mentioned, and certainly not in the past tense, as in, someone alive in real life is dead.
+When watching the news, or a political talk show, you imagine that there will be some talk of Trump, or other political figures, but generally, when watching a sitcom, it’s rare to hear a sitting president mentioned, and certainly not in the past tense, as in, someone alive in real life is dead.
 So picture the surprise of millions of people last night, watching Last Man on Earth, a Fox show that takes place in the not so distant future, where the Trump administration is wiped out.

-If Donald Trump is impeached, or dies in office, the man to take his place would be VP Mike Pence, who comes with his own philosophies that many people, particularly on the left don’t like, says the Inquisitr.
-There is a line of succession that was actually examined on Last Man on Earth last night, when a new character, played by SNL‘s Kristen Wiig.
-Pence comes from a very religious background, and so he has issues with homosexuals, and is behind the elimination of bathroom protection of transgender high school children.
+If Donald Trump is impeached or dies in office, the man to take his place would be VP Mike Pence, who comes with his own philosophies that many people, particularly on the left, don’t like, says the Inquisitr.
+There is a line of succession that was actually examined on Last Man on Earth last night.
+Pence comes from a very religious background, and so he has issues with homosexuals and is behind the elimination of bathroom protection of transgender high school children.

 'Last Man on Earth' Imagines a Future Without Trump https://t.co/00tcWehSqo pic.twitter.com/wuxzrIZJA7